ysndr/MSc-Thesis/chapter/related-work.md

 The format specifies a graph structure that comprises that links ranges of source code to language analysis results that are based on the data types defined by the LSP.
 Vertices represent higher level concepts such as `document`s, `range`s, `resultSet`s and actual results.
-The relation between Vertices is expressed through the edges.
+The relation between vertices is expressed through the edges.

 Referring to an example form the official specification [@lsif-spec], an analysis of the code sample in [@lst:lsif-code-sample] may produce hover information for the function `bar()`.
 Using the LSIF, the result would be encoded as seen in [@lst:lsif-result-sample].